Gdoc/Admin

 Deaths in the general population

 More recent studies suggest that these estimates were too high.
-In 2008, the UNSCEAR concluded that radioactive exposure to the general public was very low, and that it does not expect adverse health impacts in the countries affected by Chernobyl, or the rest of Europe.25 In 2018 it published a follow-up report, which came to the same conclusion.
+In 2008, the UNSCEAR concluded that radioactive exposure to the general public was very low and that it does not expect adverse health impacts in the countries affected by Chernobyl or the rest of Europe.25 In 2018, it published a follow-up report, which came to the same conclusion.

-If the health impacts of radiation were directly and linearly related to the level of exposure, we would expect to find that cancer rates were highest in regions closest to the Chernobyl site, and would decline with distance from the plant.
-But studies do not find this.
+If the health impacts of radiation were directly and linearly related to the level of exposure, we would expect to find that cancer rates were highest in regions closest to the Chernobyl site and would decline with distance from the plant.
+However, studies do not find this.
 Cancer rates in Ukraine, for example, were not higher in locations closer to the site26 This suggests that there is a lower limit to the level at which radiation exposure has negative health impacts.
 And that most people were not exposed to doses higher than this.

 Combined death toll from Chernobyl